Position

 • Pros:

-• Easy to enter with minimal experience
+• Easy to start with no prior experience needed.

-• Opportunities to learn new skills
+• Opportunities to learn about different products and services.

 • Cons: